Gravolez/titangate/README.md

 `Setup.exe /SkipRules=RebootRequiredCheck /Action=INSTALL`

-1.2.
-Initialization
+1.2 Initialization

-Use the provided script
+Use the provided script in `SQL\init.sql`

 2. How to run the code

-TO DO
+You need:
+* visual studio 2019 or something similar
+* .net core 3.1.3 SDK

 3. Assumptions